 High blood pressure is a condition many people overlook when it comes to travel insurance.
 Why?
 Because even though it can be a problem, for the most part it’s easily controlled with the right medication.
 However, high blood pressure needs to be declared on your travel insurance.
 This is so your provider can assess the condition and offer the right level of cover.

 Before travelling with high blood pressure, consult your GP to seek their advice.
 Even if you don’t think it’ll have an impact on your adventures, you should still get their expert opinion.

 In particular, flying is likely to be one of the major problems and would depend on the medication you’re taking.
 The British Heart Foundation provide some extra advice on the best course of action.
 However, if you’re still unsure, make sure to speak with your doctor, who’ll advise whether flying would be safe or not.

 There are many situations when flying wouldn’t be advised.
-This includes when you’ve only started taking medication in the last three months.
+This includes when you’ve only started taking medication.
+Check with your doctor when they feel it’s safe for you to travel.
 If you’re expecting to be abroad for a considerable amount of time, you should also consider taking a blood pressure monitor with you, so you can continually assess your health.

 As high blood pressure affects people differently, it’s difficult to put a definitive answer on what can and can’t be done.
 Therefore, speaking to your doctor is vital before travelling.

 Travelling after a heart attack or stroke